-Christmas cactus also like at least 40-50 percent humidity.
-If your house is dry during the winter, think about improving humidity levels A good way to increase humidity is with our Humidity Trays.
+Christmas cactus also like at least 40-50 percent humidity - especially when blooming.
+If your house is dry during the winter, think about improving humidity levels for happy plants and longer lasting blooms.
+A good way to increase humidity is with our Humidity Trays.

 This may not be as difficut as it sounds.
 Choose a window where you can close the heat vents.
 When the weather turns cold outdoors, the windowsill can be 15-20 degrees cooler than the rest of the room.
 (A Hi/Lo Thermomter is a good way to measure this.)

 Light: Continue with bright light and some sun.
 Try to keep plants away from artificial lights in the evening because that can interfere with setting blooms.
 Commercial growers go to great lengths to keep plants totally dark for at least 12 hours to insure blooming.

 Water: Be stingy with the water.
 With hydroponics that means pouring water over the pebbles until the water gauge moves, then stop.
 Lift inner pot to make sure everything is totally dry before rewatering - usually about 2 weeks.
 Skip nutrients altogether during this period.